Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Christa Houser described what Bhajan would call “psychic surgery.”
 It amounted to him very intensely screaming at his students.
 He would yell terrible things she said.
 “You cock-sucking, mother-fucking…just really perverted stuff at a very loud volume.”
 She said they were perfectly nice people who were subjected to his attacks.
 “It was total verbal abuse, total crudity.”

 One time Tej Steiner missed a rent payment for the Toronto Kundalini ashram.
 Bhajan relentlessly verbally abused him in front of a group he claims.
 “It was a tirade,” Steiner said.
 “He was screaming and cursing at me saying I was a piece of shit, saying this is the guru’s house.”
-He said the shaming was horrible.
-“There’s no words” to describe the abuse he said.
+He said there were "no words" to describe the shaming and abuse.

-“He was always insulting people in his lectures,” said Elandra Kristen Meredith.
+“He was always insulting people in his lectures,” Elandra Kristen Meredith told me.
 She and her husband Antion ran the San Diego ashram for 17 years.
 “We thought we deserved it.”
-She said he’d order someone to stand up and say “the most horrible stuff.”
+She said he’d order someone to stand up and say the "most horrible stuff.”
 He would call women “whores and prostitutes in front of the whole group” exhibiting a “display of power for no reason.”

 On one occasion Bhajan demanded that she and Antion immediately drive several hours from San Diego to Los Angeles.
 At great inconvenience to themselves, they drove there as quickly as they could.
 Once they arrived he told them “I could do whatever I want with you,” with a “really scornful” attitude Elandra said.
 He then “started hitting Antion with a stick over and over again all up and down over his body.”